Achieving Proficiency Through Practice

 - Use manikins, models, and other simulators to reduce animal use and prepare students to perform real procedures at the Veterinary Teaching Hospital

-For the past 5 years, when candidates were asked why they chose to apply to Illinois, the new curriculum (27.4%) was the most common answer given during interviews
+For the past several years, when candidates being interviewed for admission were asked why they chose to apply to Illinois, the unique Illinois curriculum, with its world-class Clinical Skills Learning Center (CSLC), was the most common answer.

 - Small animal models and skills: Feline and canine CPR mannequins, intubation trainers, models for venipuncture (jugular and cephalic), thoracentesis, bandaging, positioning for imaging, catheter placement, flexible and rigid endoscopy, and more.